lynx-json/jsua/README.md

 * `discard` - `true` if the attacher determines the view should be discarded

 If the attacher determines that the view should be attached:
-* `attach` - a parameterless function that attaches the view to the view hierarchy; the return parameter is `undefined`.
-* `detach` - a parameterless function that detaches any views from the view hierarchy in order to accommodate the view being attached; the return parameter is an array of the detached views — if no views were detached then the array must be empty.
+* `attach` - a parameterless function that attaches the view to the view hierarchy; the return parameter is an array of the detached views, if any, or falsey.

 ## finishing